 Sitting enjoying the sunset is how we started our first few hours in Dubrovnik.
 We had drinks at a tiny bar which is actually chiselled into the side of a big rock cliff.
 The setting was incredibly beautiful and yes, romantic ❤️.
 We lucked out with the weather, it was warm and we were able to stay there long enough to admire the sunset. 🌅

 You absolutely need to go to this little bar if you come to Dubrovnik.
-It’s called Buza bar.
-It’s location is a bit hard to find.
+It’s called the Buza bar.
+Its location is a bit hard to find.
 If you didn’t know it was there, you’d easily miss it.
 The entrance is literally a hole in the wall but follow this sign below, “cold drinks…” and it will get you there.

 If you look closely in the photo below, we were sitting where you see the outlined black square.
 Awesome evening!